eayvali/Computing-Motion-Derivatives-from-6DoF-Noisy-Pose-Measurements/README.md

 **Example:**

-Below are the some of the plots from the example in the code.
-The position input was generated as a sinusoidal in all dimensions.
+Below are some of the plots from the example in the code.
+The position input was generated from a sinusoidal.
 Note that if we integrate the incremental rtr motion and transform it to the world frame, it matches with the original input as expected.
 The quaternion and ground truth for angular velocity in body frame were obtained using the code in [this](https://github.com/eayvali/Integrating-Rigid-Body-Rotations) repository.
-You can also see that the estimated angualr velocity aligns with ground truth.
+You can also see that the estimated angular velocity aligns with the ground truth.

 ![example](./figs/example.png)